johkade/next-i18n-example/README.md

 This a repo showcasing the setup of i18n without internationalized routes in next.js

+> **_NOTE_** 💡: For i18n, Next uses internationalized routing as a standard.
+This ain't nice.
+So here's how to do it without the routing-part.

 ### install it

 &rarr; clone and install